mattrude/pgpkeyserver/doc/extracting.md

 {% include form-extract.html %}

 ## Extraction caveats
 The search engine is not the same as that used by the pgp program.
 It will return information for all keys which contain all the words in the search string.
 A "word" in this context is a string of consecutive alphabetic characters.
-For example, in the string marc@mit.edu, the words are marc, mit, and edu.
+For example, in the string user@example.com, the words are **user**, **example**, and **com**.

 This means that some keys you might not expect will be returned.
 If there was a key in the database for Marc Edu <mit.foo.com>, this would be returned for by the above query.
 If you do not want to see all these extra matches, you can select "Only return exact matches", and only keys containing the specified search string will be returned.